revbayes/revbayes.github.io/tutorials/timefig_dating/index.md

 out_fn        = "./output/" + analysis
 ```

 These variables will later configure the MCMC analysis.
 The empty vectors for moves and monitors will be populated later.
+We suggest setting a shorter analysis for only 500 MCMC iterations when using the script the first time.
+Use 5000 or more iterations for a full analysis
 ```
 # number of MCMC iterations
-num_gen = 10000
+num_gen = 500         # set num_gen = 5000 for full analysis

 # number of iterations between MCMC samples
-print_gen = 50
+print_gen = 20

 # empty vector for MCMC moves
 moves = VectorMoves()